jitterted/stomp-chat/Tutorial.md

     import {Client} from "@stomp/stompjs";
     ```

-3. Create a STOMP client instance in the `created()` function, with configuration as follows:
+3. Create a STOMP client instance in the `created()` function, with the configuration as follows:

     ```
     created() {